monicathomas8/Working-Hours-Tracker/README.md

 <h2>Credits</h2>
 <p>
 Content – The content, idea, and code to make the project was created by myself.
 I sourced help from online platforms like YouTube to search for coding problem solving and more python coding videos to help me problem solve, I found Kayle Yang was really helpful.
 I would like to thank Google for making the APIs and Google Worksheets for making the project possible.
-I would like to thank my Mentor Juilia >>>>, She has guided me through this project.
+I would like to thank my Mentor Juilia, She has guided me through this project.
 </p>